Looking for a quick way to test your network speed? Well, you can always use a service like speedtest. Their results are accurate.

-If you are new to command prompt then first check out my post on different ways to open command prompt.
-To open the terminal on mac type in terminal in the spotlight, while linux user can use the shortcut ctrl + alt+ T.
+If you are new to command prompt then first check out my post on different ways to open a command prompt.
+To open the terminal on mac type in the terminal in the spotlight, while Linux user can use the shortcut ctrl + alt+ T.

 2. Once you see the cmd or terminal window, try the following command.